Magnetometer: Inductive pickup coils

 Inductive pickup coils (also referred as inductive sensor) measure the magnetic dipole moment of a material by detecting the current induced in a coil due to the changing magnetic moment of the sample.
 The sample's magnetization can be changed by applying a small ac magnetic field (or a rapidly changing dc field), as occurs in capacitor-driven pulsed magnets.
 These measurements require differentiating between the magnetic field produced by the sample and that from the external applied field.
 Often a special arrangement of cancellation coils is used.
 For example, half of the pickup coil is wound in one direction, and the other half in the other direction, and the sample is placed in only one half.
 The external uniform magnetic field is detected by both halves of the coil, and since they are counter-wound, the external magnetic field produces no net signal.

 VSM (vibrating-sample magnetometer)

 Vibrating-sample magnetometers (VSMs) detect the dipole moment of a sample by mechanically vibrating the sample inside of an inductive pickup coil or inside of a SQUID coil.
 Induced current or changing flux in the coil is measured.
 The vibration is typically created by a motor or a piezoelectric actuator.
 Typically the VSM technique is about an order of magnitude less sensitive than SQUID magnetometry.
 VSMs can be combined with SQUIDs to create a system that is more sensitive than either one alone.
-Heat due to the sample vibration can limit the base temperature of a VSM, typically to 2 Kelvin.
-VSM is also impractical for measuring a fragile sample that is sensitive to rapid acceleration.
+Heat due to the sample vibration can limit the base temperature of a VSM, typically to 2 K. VSM is also impractical for measuring a fragile sample that is sensitive to rapid acceleration.